polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 ```
 memref<64x256xf64, (d0, d1) -> (d0 floordiv M_R, d1, d0 mod M_R)>
 ```
-yields the desired layout.
-The rest of the IR does not need a single change.
+it yields the desired layout.
+The rest of the IR does not need a single change!
 The mapping specifies that a (d0, d1) in the logical access space should be mapped to (d0 flooridv M_R, d1, d0 mod M_R) in a physical (contiguous) buffer of size 16x256x4.
-When mlir::normalizeMemRefs runs, it will turn this memref
+When [mlir::normalizeMemRef](https://github.com/tensorflow/mlir/blob/331c663bd2735699267abcc850897aeaea8433eb/include/mlir/Transforms/Utils.h#L89) runs, it will turn this memref
 into:

 ```
 memref<16x256x4>
 ```
 And an access Abuf[%i, %j] is remapped to Abuf[%i floordiv 4, %j, %i mod 4].
-This is an example of a tiled layout (akin to how iteration space tiling is performed -- stripmine and interchange).
+This is an example of a tiled layout, akin to how iteration space tiling is performed -- stripmine and interchange -- but on the data space.

 As another example, here's a memref that accesses a non-contiguous sub-space of its underlying buffer.